-Traveling during Ramadan – With my Turkish heritage, I have been a few times to Turkey during Ramadan, and so traveling during the fasting month is actually pretty normal for me.
+Traveling during Ramadan – With my Turkish heritage, I have been to Turkey during Ramadan a few times, so traveling during the fasting month is actually pretty normal for me.
 I can’t think of any reason not to travel during this time.

 Even though my mother is a believer, I was never forced to choose a religion, which I am very thankful for.

 I am not a Muslim and do not join any religion.
 But I understand that religion plays a big role for many people and is an important part of their lives.

 And what hasn’t changed since my childhood is that I still love to watch.
 I am interested in what is going on.
 And what moves people.
 And what religion can all do and affect.

 Ramadan is the fasting time when you don’t eat or drink from sunset to sunrise.
 While working as usual and continuing with other normal daily routines, you abstain from food and fluids.
 This way, it is said, that you cleanse your body and learn that nourishment is a gift.

 Older people, sick people, pregnant women, and children are an exception and don’t have to fast.

 Menstruating women, as well as travelers and sick people, are required to replace their missed days and must fast afterward.

 Ramadan lasts about a month.
 Each year the beginning and end of Ramadan are at different times than the year prior because it is in accordance with the moon calendar.

 Can you travel during Ramadan?